Untitled Header Image

 What are the fees for?

-Membership Fee - Majority pays for building rental, liability insurance, and the remainder goes toward administrative expenses such as website and background check fees.
+Membership Fee - Majority pays for building rental/love offering, liability insurance, and the remainder goes toward administrative expenses such as website and background check fees.

-Class Supply Fee - Provides specific supplies the teacher needs for class
+Class Supply Fee - Reimburses teachers for specific supplies they purchase for class

 ** Any remaining funds are used for fellowship events or other co-op related expenses